espressif/idf-eclipse-plugin/test/README.md

 ![](doc/images/launch_config_edit_junit.png)

 From the opened screen you can see some settings.
 First thing to make sure is that you use **JUnit4** from the `Test runner:` drop down.
 Alos make sure that `Run in UI thread` is unchecked.
-Now headover to the `Plug-ins` tab and follow the same configuration steps as you did for SWTBot Launc Config
+Now headover to the `Plug-ins` tab and follow the same configuration steps as you did for SWTBot Launch Config